If you’re researching how to drop an income, this may sound familiar: “You’ll have to forget fun money and be broke. Like, forever.”

 - The KCL app: AKA, your couponing BFF.
 Use the app to select your favorite stores, browse deals, add deals to your shopping list and then post your couponing brag!

-Learning how to combine apps with coupons, promo codes, and discounted gift cards can save up to $166/week on your grocery bill.
+Learning how to combine apps with coupons, promo codes, and discounted gift cards can save you hundreds on your grocery bill.
 Which means you can put the “fun” back in “fun money.”

 2. Use KCL’s Quick Start Guide to Couponing if couponing feels overwhelming.